Tungsten in watchmaking

 Maison MORFIN - Tungsten bezel detail

-• Enhanced surface retention on exposed areas
+• Enhanced surface durability on exposed areas

-• Durable finish, preserved definition of edges and volumes
+• Durable finish, preserved edges and volumes

-3. Design and Finishes
+3. Design and finishes

-A material that reveals execution quality.
+A material that reveals the quality of execution.

-4. Where Tungsten Makes the Difference
+4. Where tungsten makes the difference

-Targeted application for immediate benefit.
+Targeted application, for immediate benefit.

-A demanding material that highlights rigorous execution.
+A demanding material that values rigorous execution.

 Maison MORFIN - Tungsten machining